 Méndez-Lázaro received additional NASA funding in 2020 to investigate how the Saharan dust plumes and other environmental factors affect the spread and severity of COVID-19.

 “We were concerned that people already struggling with the virus could get worse and their symptoms more severe because African dust is another aggravation to the pulmonary system,” Méndez-Lázaro said.
-His team continues to analyze data and plans to report preliminary findings on this issue later in 2021.
+His team continues to analyze data and plans to report preliminary findings on this issue later in the near future.

 John Haynes, who manages Health and Air Quality applications in the Applied Sciences Program in the Earth Science Division at NASA Headquarters in Washington, said Méndez-Lázaro’s work is a perfect example of his program’s mission.

 “Our mandate is to discover and demonstrate innovative and practical uses of Earth observations,” said Haynes, who served as the NASA-side technical officer on both projects.

 Terabytes of Earth data are downloaded every day from NASA’s constellation of Earth-observing satellites.
 These data are used to answer basic scientific questions about how Earth systems are changing.
 Then, NASA’s Applied Sciences Program aims to get that information into the hands of people who make forecasting and policy decisions, so those decisions can be quicker or better.

 “Pablo and his team are not only harnessing optical-depth data from VIIRS, but also ground observations,” Haynes said.
 “They’re assembling that information and providing it to other agencies in useful formats so they are able to make better decisions when these dust storms are forecast to occur.”